zerynth/docs/docs/reference/guide/docs/seqmap.md

-Return the number of non-overlapping occurrences of substring *sub* in the range [*start, end*].
-Optional arguments start and end are interpreted as in slice notation.
+Return the number of non-overlapping occurrences of substring *sub* in the range [*start].
+Optional arguments start and  arinterpreted as in slice notation.

     str.endswith(suffix[,start[,end] ])

-Return `True` if the string ends with the specified *suffix*, otherwise return `False`.
-With optional *start*, test beginning at that position.
+Return `True` if the string ends with the specified *suffix, otherwise return `False`.
+With optional *start`, test beginning at that position.
 With optional *end*, stop comparing at that position.

     str.find(sub[,start[,end] ])

 Return the lowest index in the string where substring *sub* is found within the slice `s[start:end]`.
-Optional arguments *start* and *end* are interpreted as in slice notation.
+Optional arguments *start and *`end``` are interpreted as in slice notation.
 Return `-1` if *sub* is not found.

 NOTE: The `find()` method should be used only if you need to know the position of *sub*.
 To check if *sub* is a substring or not, use the`in` operator.